Greenhouse Gas Reporting Program

 With EPA’s Facility Level Information on GreenHouse gases Tool (FLIGHT), you can quickly and easily filter GHG data in a variety of ways, including by facility, industry, location, or gas.
 Click the map to launch the tool

-In 2012, power plants accounted for about 40% of U.S. carbon pollution and 67% of direct emissions reported under the GHGRP.
-Learn more about what 2012 GHGRP data reveal about U.S. GHG emissions.
+In 2013, power plants accounted for roughly one-third of total U.S. greenhouse gas pollution.
+Learn more about what 2013 GHGRP data reveal about U.S. GHG emissions.

 Find detailed information about the Greenhouse Gas Reporting Program.
 Through the For Reporters page, entities subject to the GHGRP can find subpart-specific materials, training opportunities, proposed and final rule updates, details on handling confidential business information, and information about the e-GGRT data reporting tool.